ctoec/data-visualization/README.md

   is provided in `ece_data/config_template.ini`.
   - _ECE Assumptions_
     - Reporting period ids always increase as time increases
-    - Family income determination should be the most recent entry for the family that is not deleted
+    - Family income determination should be the most recent entry by determination date for the family that is not deleted
     - For foster children, income should be set to 0 and family size should be 1.
     - We want data as it was in the database at the end of the reporting period rather than as the data stands today
       - The end of the funding period for purposes of the timing of the snapshot will be the beginning of the next month